Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: small displacement sets, weak attraction theory and further obstructions to (relative) hyperbolicity

 Below we will prove that a small displacement set of a partial fully irreducible outer automorphism has a diameter bounded from above.
 For that we will need a few definitions regarding $\FF$.

-Given the free group $\F$ on $n$ letters, the associated \textit{outer space} of the marked metric graphs which are homotopy equivalent to $\F$ is introduced by Culler and Vogtmann in \cite{Vogt1} as an analog of \Teich space.
+A \emph{marking} of a graph $G$ is a homotopy equivalence $\calR_n \rightarrow G$ from a rose $\calR_n$.
+A metric on $G$ is a function that assigns a positive number (length) to each edge of $G$.
+The (unprojectivized) \textit{outer space} is a space of marked metric graphs which is introduced by Culler and Vogtmann in \cite{Vogt1} as an analog of \Teich space.
 We will denote by $CV$ the \textit{projectivized} outer space, in which the graphs will all have total volume $1$.
-A marked metric graph is an equivalence class of pair of a metric graph $\Gamma$ and a marking, which is a homotopy equivalence with a rose.
-Outer space might be thought as an analogue to \Teich space for the mapping class group.
 For the details we refer the reader to \cite{Vogt1} and \cite{VogtSurvey}.

-We will use the coarse projection $\pi: CV \rightarrow FF$ defined as follows.
+We will use the coarse projection $\pi: CV \rightarrow \FF$ defined as follows.
 For each proper subgraph $\Gamma_0$ of a marked graph $G$ that contains a circle, its image in $\FF$ is the conjugacy class of the smallest free factor containing $\Gamma_0$.
 Now by \cite{BF-12}, for two such proper subgraphs $\Gamma_1$ and $\Gamma_2$, $d_{\FF}(\pi(\Gamma_1),\pi(\Gamma_2) )\leq 4$ (Lemma 3.1, \cite{BF-12}).
 Then for $G\in CV$ we define,

 We will call the induced map $CV\rightarrow \FF$ also $\pi$ which is clearly a \textit{coarse} projection in that the diameter of each $\pi(G)$ is bounded by $4$.

 For a point $G\in CV$ and $A<\F$ we consider the core graph $A|G$ corresponding to the conjugacy class of $A$.
 We will denote the projection of this core subgraph to $\FF(A)$ by $\pi_A(G)$.